shivannis/xandr-docs-public/xandr-docs/bidders/submit-auditable-dynamic-creatives.md

 ---
-title : Submit Auditable Dynamic Creatives description : Learn to submit your creatives using custom Macros that can reduce the number od audits performed by consolidating any creative with the same size and brand. ms.date : 11/24/2023
+title: Submit Auditable Dynamic Creatives
+description: Learn to submit your creatives using custom Macros that can reduce the number of audits performed by consolidating any creative with the same size and brand. ms.date: 11/24/2023

 ---

 # Submit Auditable Dynamic Creatives

 In order to maximize your reach on Xandr's platform, you need to submit all of your creatives using the Creative API service.

 However, submitting all variations for auditing can be cumbersome and costly.
 Using custom macros, you can reduce the number of the audits performed by consolidating any creative with the same size and brand.

 A creative is defined as a object within Xandr's system that defines how an ad should be rendered based on the HTML/JavaScript code (or a URL that points to the HTML/JavaScript code) along with the size of the creative and other values. **According to [Xandr creative policy](../monetize/ad-quality-and-creative-standards.md), this creative object must always render an ad that has a consistent brand, language and size.**

 Please see below for a sample JSON that would be submitted to Xandr system using the Creative API service.

 ```
 {